Posted 1 month ago | Updated over 2 weeks ago

 Meet Dixie.
 This sweet girl spent the last year of her life chained outside.
 She was seen running as a stray puppy, and her finder took her in and decided to “help” her by chaining her in his backyard.
 Dixie spent most of her formative months chained outside to a mobile home hitch with only a tiny plastic igloo for shelter.
 Thankfully, some local animal advocates got involved and secured her release to Worthy Dog; now, her life is forever changed.

-Dixie has been in her foster home for over two weeks, living with a foster mom and dad and three dogs (a large Pittie and two small Chihuahuas), and is doing well.
+Dixie has been in her foster home for a few weeks, living with a foster mom and dad and three dogs (a large Pittie and two small Chihuahuas), and is doing well.
 It took her about a week to get settled in and comfortable with her new routine and the pack, which is to be expected coming from living outside and alone most of her young life.
-She has been super sweet and connected once she let her guard down and started to trust.
+She is super sweet and connected once she lets her guard down and starts to trust.
 She’s also been a wonderful house guest.
 She has excellent house manners: housetrained, crate trained, and sleeps quietly through the night.

 Dixie is still a young pup with an ideal energy level — she can be laid back in the home but does like to play.
-She doesn’t always need to be moving but does love to run and chase balls.
+She doesn’t always need to be moving but loves to run and chase balls in the yard.
 She also enjoys playing with her foster pup brother, Kane.
 He’s older and much larger than her, but they play well together.
 When he’s done playing, she respects that and will do her own thing.
 Her foster mom does not feel the need to use the crate but says she will go right in on command and lie down.
 She mostly stays in the sunroom when they are out of the home to sleep on the couch and has never been destructive.

-We believe Dixie would do well as an only dog or with a medium-sized, laidback dog.
-She is sweet but will stand her ground if another dog tries to challenge or bully her, so he’s not a shrinking violet.
+We believe Dixie would do well as an only dog or with another laidback, social dog.
+She is sweet and not alpha or submissive.
+She will stand her ground if another dog tries to challenge or bully her, but does not seek out conflict.
+She respects the two small chi in her foster home and understands they don't want to play.
 She has a friendly nature and would do well as a family dog with kids out of the toddler stage, too.
 She is curious and nervous about meeting strangers, but once given a minute to get familiar with them, she really loves people and getting their attention.

 Now that she’s settled in, Dixie’s foster mom, Donna, has started taking her for walks in busier areas to see how she does.
 We checked in with Donna for an update: